 While CBP may not ask to see this documentation, if it does ask, and you do not have it, you may be detained until the circumstances of the child travelling without both parents can be fully assessed.
 If there is no second parent with legal claims to the child (deceased, sole custody, etc.) any other relevant paperwork, such as a court decision, birth certificate naming only one parent, death certificate, etc., would be useful.
-Further information is available here.
+For further information, please visit the CBP website.

 Check with your doctor well in advance of travelling to see if you need any vaccinations for this country.